SpyrosMouselinos/MasterThesis/README.md

 # MasterThesis
-VHDL implementation of a customizable CNN
+VHDL implementation of a customizable LeNet CNN
 Open final_project with Vivado as a new Project to use

 - [x] Synthesis : Pass
 - [x] Implementation : Pass
-- [ ] Bitstream : Need custom constrains per Board
+- [X] Bitstream : Need custom constrains per Board